Solviento/notes/INTERVIEW-REVIEW/cracking-code/1-arrays-strings.md

 # Arrays and Strings

 Hash tables
-- a data structure that maps keys to values for highly efficient lookups
+- A data structure that maps keys to values for highly efficient lookups
 - Simple implementations of this consist of:
   - Use an array of linked lists and a hash code function
   - To insert key, which can be a string, do the following